mvysny/karibu-testing/karibu-testing-v8/README.md

 ```

 > We're using the [DynaTest](https://github.com/mvysny/dynatest) testing framework which runs on top of JUnit5.
 You can of course use whatever
-testing library you wish.
+testing library you prefer.

-We can verify that everything is prepared, simply by obtaining the current UI contents and asserting that it is a `VerticalLayout` (since our
+We can verify that everything is prepared correctly, simply by obtaining the current UI contents and asserting that it is a `VerticalLayout` (since our
 simple testing app uses `VerticalLayout` as the root component):

 ```kotlin